EMIS ACCESS - Start up information

 In addition it is the patient’s responsibility to arrange collection of the prescription, and this can be done in the following ways:

-- By a chemist – patient should arrange for collection and delivery where a service is offered by a chemist.
+- Patient prescription will be collected by the designated Pharmacy.
+Patient can arrange delivery where a service is offered by a chemist.

 - By post – the patient on this occasion should supply the Practice with stamped self-addressed envelopes.
 The Practice however cannot take responsibility for the length of time that these take to be delivered.